UNDER THE RADAR: CONTEXT | CONTROVERSIES | COOPERATION

 | The Quantum Biology Loophole |

 Gaia Dempsey is an entrepreneur and pioneer in the field of augmented reality (AR) – she was a cofounder and former managing director at DAQRI.
 Gaia is the founder and CEO of 7th Future, a consultancy that partners with tech leaders and communities to build global-impact innovation models, with a commitment to openness, integrity, resilience, and long-term thinking.

-Zarinah is a neuroscientist by day, community builder by all other hours.
-Their academic research focuses on the neural control of complex voluntary movements of the two most dextrous human effectors, the hands and the articulatory system.
-Their theory of social change and labour of love focuses on the commons, experimenting with collaborative governance and prefigurative politics.
+Zarinah is a neuroscientist by day whose academic research focuses on the neural control of the most dextrous human effectors, the hands and the articulatory system.
+Community builder by all other hours, their theory of change focuses on the commons, experimenting with governance and prefigurative politics.
 Academic science takes place at UCSF, science in the wild through Irrational Labs, rogue science, all day every day.

 Anthony Aguirre is a professor of physics at the University of California, Santa Cruz, and studies the formation, nature, and evolution of the universe.
 He is a creator of the science and technology prediction platform Metaculus.com, and is founder (with Max Tegmark) of the Foundational Questions Institute, and The Future of Life Institute.